aohzju/GenericCRC/README.md

 # GenericCRC
-A generic CRC implementation in Python, which supports arbitrary CRC size.
+A generic CRC implementation in Python, which supports arbitrary CRC sizes.

 ---

-Class GenericCRC is a generic CRC implementation supporting arbitrary CRC sizes (>=8).
+Class GenericCRC is a generic CRC implementation supporting arbitrary CRC sizes (>=8) and parametrization.

 ## Usage
 Use Generic CRC in 2 steps: